top of page

 What We Think:

 All we can say is wow!
 After watching the very first life-changing Thriller episode, we were hooked!
 If you have a taste for all things macabre and mysterious - as we clearly do - then Thriller will be right up your street.
 The stories are brilliantly plotted and well directed with great acting.
-You probably won't love every episode: you'll have your favourites and not-so-favourites but if you're a big fan of tales with a twist, then you won't be disappointed.
+You probably won't love every episode: you'll have your favourites and not-so-favourites but if you're a big fan of the suspense genre and tales with a twist, then you won't be disappointed.
 The episodes are very entertaining with plenty of mystery and intrigue, which then leads up to an exciting finale.

 Oh so cosy!

 It's been fascinating not only watching the episodes, but also reading the reviews and comments from Thriller fans, especially those who watched the show the first time around.
 Fans clearly loved the series and have very fond memories of their favourite episodes; the famous faces; the opening credits and of course that theme tune, which all in all we'd say, were a winning combination.
-Whether or not Thriller is truly blood-curdlingly terrifying is up to the individual.
-But we found that although there were episodes that freaked you out a bit, there was nothing that gave you nightmares or cause to sleep with the light on!
-Thriller makes for tense, suspenseful and exciting viewing but it's best enjoyed with the intent of being entertained rather than petrified.

 About as raunchy as Thriller was going to get!